ahmad-PH/auto_lcc/readme.md

-# Automatic Library of Congress Classification Code
+## Automatic Library of Congress Classification Code

 ---

 ### Running the training code for non-sequential model

-The main notebook for running all the models are in the notebook [].
+The main notebook for running all the models are in the notebook [report/Library of Congression Classification.ipynb](Link).
 Note that the training process required preprocessed embeddings data which lies in "github_data" folder.
 Please ensure that the data is downloaded and placed in the github_data folder.